-Illustration 1 includes the four primary statements that will be included in financial statements that are prepared in accordance with accounting standards.
-The excerpts from the financial statements of the fictitious NFP entity Koala Ridge provided in the appendix include examples of the four primary statements.
+Illustration 1 includes the four primary statements that will be included in financial statements that are prepared in accordance with accounting standards applicable to Tier 1 and Tier 2 entities.
+The excerpts from the financial statements of the fictitious NFP entity Kiwiland City Mission provided in the appendix include examples of the four primary statements.

-• The statement of comprehensive income (also referred to as profit and loss account, or income statement) provides information on the entity's financial performance by reporting the financial (or monetary) value of all events that have changed the value of the assets and liabilities of the NFP.
-These changes in value are represented as items of income and expenditure with the net difference presented normally as a surplus or deficit (some NFP entities also use the terms profit or loss instead, which is the standard terminology used by a profit-oriented entity).
+The statement of comprehensive revenue and expenses (also referred to as the statement of financial performance, statement of receipts and payments, profit and loss account, or income statement) provides information on the entity's financial performance by reporting the financial (or monetary) value of all events that have changed the value of the assets and liabilities of the NFP.
+These changes in value are represented as items of income and expenditure (or receipts and payments) with the net difference presented normally as a surplus or deficit (some NFP entities also use the terms profit or loss instead, which is the standard terminology used by a profit-oriented entity).

-- The statement of financial position (also referred to as balance sheet) shows the monetary measure of all the resources controlled by an NFP (assets) and all the obligations due by the NFP (liabilities) at the year-end, classified as current or non-current in order of liquidity. - The statement of changes in equity reports all changes in the reserves (or funds) held by the NFP during the financial period. - The cash flow statement shows the cash inflows and outflows for the financial period from operating, investing and financing activities.
+- The statement of financial position (also referred to as statement of resources and commitments, or balance sheet) shows the monetary measure of all the resources controlled by an NFP (assets) and all the obligations due by the NFP (liabilities) at the year-end, classified as current or non-current in order of liquidity. - The statement of changes in net assets (also referred to as the statement of changes in equity) reports all changes in the reserves (or funds) held by the NFP during the financial period. - The statement of cash flows shows the cash inflows and outflows for the financial period from operating, investing and financing activities.

-The term financial report is often used interchangeably with the term financial statements, but normally denotes the document that incorporates the financial statements and some additional information arising from legislative or other requirements.
-For example, in a Corporations Act setting, a financial report will, in addition to the financial statements, include the notes to the financial statements and a declaration by the directors.
+The term financial report (referred to as a "performance report" tier 3 and 4 entities) is often used interchangeably with the term financial statements, but normally denotes the document that incorporates the financial statements and some additional information arising from legislative or other requirements.
+For example, in a Companies Act setting, a financial report will, in addition to the financial statements, include the notes to the financial statements and a declaration by the directors.
 Other common content considered part of financial reports includes:

-- Audit report or review report: The report by the auditor or reviewer sets out their conclusions drawn in the form of an audit or review opinion, and a brief background on respective responsibilities of the auditor or reviewer and basis for arriving at the opinion.
-The different types of conclusions and the level of assurance an auditor or reviewer draws and expresses through their opinion are provided in the section "Audit/review of NFP financial statements" below. - Management committee report (or directors' report, or equivalent): The group of individuals entrusted with the governance of the NFP may be referred to as directors, trustees, or management committee, and the report they provide will reflect their title.
-The management committee report (or equivalent) will normally include names of the management committee members (or directors or equivalent), a review of the operations and activities of the NFP, objectives of the NFP and the strategies to achieve these objectives.
-Risks faced by the entity, and future plans may also be included in the report.
+• Audit report or review report: the report by the auditor or reviewer sets out their conclusions drawn in the form of an audit or review opinion, and a brief background on respective responsibilities of the auditor or reviewer and basis for arriving at the opinion.
+The different types of conclusions and the level of assurance an auditor or reviewer draws and expresses through their opinion are provided in the section "Audit/review of NFP financial statements".

+- Management committee report (or trustees' report, or equivalent): the group of individuals entrusted with the governance of the NFP may be referred to as the board, trustees, or management committee, and the report they provide will reflect their title.
+The management committee report (or equivalent) will normally include names of the management committee members (or trustees or equivalent), a review of the operations and activities of the NFP, objectives of the NFP and the strategies to achieve these objectives.
+Risks faced by the entity, and future plans may also be included in the report. - Entity information is required for tiers 3 and 4, to summarise for users what the entity does and how it is organised.
+This information will assist users in their understanding of the entity and help particularly with their interpretation of the performance report.